vineet23-crypto/SOAR/wazzuh/README.md

-# Wazuh - AI SOC Implementation
+# Wazzuh - AI SOC Implementation

 ## Overview
-This module demonstrates Security Operations Center (SOC) functionality using Wazuh.
+This module demonstrates Security Operations Center (SOC) functionality using Wazzuh.

 ---

 ## Setup
-- Wazuh Manager installed on Ubuntu VM
+- Wazzuh Manager installed on Ubuntu VM
 - Kali Linux used for attack simulation
 - Windows system used as target